Clark-type Gas Sensor Explained

 A Clark-type sensor also consists of a reference electrode (anode) and a guard cathode.
 The reference electrode is the oxidation element in the sensor and completes the electrochemical circuit with the gold cathode.
 The guard cathode prevents the diffusion of O2 from the electrolyte toward the sensor tip.
 A guard cathode in a microsensor was introduced by Revsbech (1989) to provide a greater signal stability in the gold sensing cathode.

-Other Clark-type microsensors are available to measure hydrogen sulphide (H2S), hydrogen (H), nitrous oxide (N2O) and nitric oxide (NO).
+Other Clark-type microsensors are available to measure hydrogen sulphide (H2S), hydrogen (H), hydrogen peroxide (H2O2) and ozone (O3).
 The basic principles and sensor design, as outlined above for the O2 microsensor, apply however the cathode and anode surfaces differ.
 For example, the H2S microsensor has a platinum (Pt) measuring anode, a guard anode, and a reference cathode.

 who was Clark?